 but surprisingly few people make them.
 I hate those little poached

-egg devices that are sold: they produce a result completely different
+egg devices that you can buy: they produce a rubbery result, completely different

 from a real poached egg, with its lovely, lacy white, surrounding a